Lichen Simplex Chronicus

 How is Lichen simplex chronicus diagnosed?

-What is the treatment for Lichen simplex chronicus?
+What are the treatment options for Lichen simplex chronicus?

 Can Lichen simplex chronicus be cured?

-Are there any complications of Lichen simplex chronicus?
+Are there any lifestyle changes that can help manage Lichen simplex chronicus?

 If you have any feedback, please get in touch.